Singapore confirms first case of Wuhan virus

 The Chinese health authorities have so far been unable to determine the origin of the virus but they say the new virus, which has no vaccine, is mutating and spreading.

-nfections are expected to spike over the Chinese New Year weekend as a large number of travellers travel to and from, as well as within, China.
+Infections are expected to spike over the Chinese New Year weekend as a large number of travellers travel to and from, as well as within, China.

 MOH on Thursday night also expanded its travel advisory, saying that Singaporeans should avoid travel to the whole of Hubei Province, in the light of the travel restrictions that China has imposed on the Hubei cities of Huanggang and Ezhou.